nanos-world/docs/versioned_docs/version-latest/core-concepts/packages/c-module.md

 ---
-title: Modules
+title: C Module
-description: Extending the functionalities of nanos world Scripting API
+description: Custom Lua C Binaries Libraries
+sidebar_position: 1
+tags: [scripting, packages]
+keywords: [c, module, library, binary, package]
 ---

-Extending the functionalities of nanos world Scripting API
+C Module is a Package type that allows extending the functionalities of nanos world Scripting API

-Modules allows you to extend the functionality of the nanos world scripting API on the server side.
+C Modules allows you to extend the functionality of the nanos world scripting API on the server side.
 Currently only C modules are supported.

 :::caution